bahorn/security/TP-Link-EAP-2022-10-16/README.md

 ## Shell Access

-The end of goal is to pop a root shell, so lets do that.
+The end goal is to pop a root shell, so lets do that.
 We'll use the SSH session to get initial shell access, as I'm not currently aware of any bugs in the webui that can be used for command injection in the versions being considered.

 ### Initial Access